Handbook on the Geopolitics of the Energy Transition

 9781800370425 Edward Elgar Publishing

-Edited by Daniel Scholten, Strategic Advisor Energy and Sustainability, Netherlands Authority for Consumers and Markets (ACM), the Netherlands
+Edited by Daniel Scholten, Strategic Advisor Energy and Sustainability, the Netherlands Authority for Consumers and Markets (ACM), the Netherlands

-Publication Date: November 2023 ISBN: 978 1 80037 042 5 Extent: c 570 pp
+Publication Date: 2023 ISBN: 978 1 80037 042 5 Extent: 576 pp

 The energy transition is fundamentally transforming geopolitics, with renewable energy and other decarbonization options reshaping existing energy markets, trade flows, and energy security strategies.
 What new opportunities and challenges await us?
 Will it pacify global energy relations or bring a perilous transition?